WA Government Architecture Decision Records

 Implementation Details

-Content Workflows & Editorial:
+Content Model & Editorial:

-Compliance & Accessibility:
+Compliance & Quality:

-- Configure multilingual content management if required
+- Configure privacy notices, cookie consent, and multilingual content where required

 Reference Architecture: Data Pipelines